plerk/Alt-IPC-Run3-Plicease/README.md

     STDIN cannot reliably be saved.
 Simply mention this in the documentation.

-This distribution also serves as an example of an Alt disttribution that is implemented as a (somewhat) simple [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) `dist.ini` file on top of the existing non-Alt distribution in such a way that it should be easy to apply any or all of the changes in this version to the original non-Alt implementation.
+This distribution has been forked from the original [IPC::Run3](https://metacpan.org/pod/IPC::Run3) in such a way that it should be easy to apply these fixes to the original without the "alt specific" portions.

 # SEE ALSO